adrien-legros/rhods-mnist/docs/lab-instructions.md

 ### Notebooks

-There are 3 notebooks available: Pre-process, Train and Metadata.
+There are 4 notebooks and 1 pipeline available.
 Navigate to each of the notebooks to understand what's going on.

 #### Pre-process

 Load and pre-process the data.
 The data used to train and test the model are loaded from the minio s3 bucket.
 In this notebook, we are describing the data and running basic analysis such as counting the number of observation per label.
 We also transform the data by normalizing and reshaping them.
-We store the python numpy objects in a bucket so it is available to the others notebooks (i.e available to next pipeline steps).
+We store the python numpy objects in a persistent volume so it is available to the others notebooks (i.e available to next pipeline steps).

 #### Train

 We load the processed data, the we create and train a model.
 The model is a convolutional neural network.
 See the architecture of the model and the different layers.
 Once the model is trained, we test it and display few metrics such as the f1 score or the confusion matrix.
 The model is saved in the minio bucket in onnx format so that we can serve it later on this lab.

+#### Evaluate

+Retrieve and test the saved model.
+Declare prediction score so it is available through output metadata in kubeflow pipeline.

-#### Metadata
+#### Review

-This notebook tells Kubeflow Pipelines to store some metadata.
-It is specific for the piepline and decoupled from the other notebooks so that the data scientist work is independant of the pipeline configurations.
+Analyse misclassification

 ### Elyra pipeline

 Display the pipeline by openning the file *mnist.pipeline*.
 It is a pipeline generated thanks to Elyra visual editor.
 You can see how the notebooks are linked together.
-Note that you will have to add the 3rd step, or check the solution directory.
 If you right click on a "node" you can open the properties tab.
 You can check that there are some envrionemental variables referenced by a secret name and key.
 The environment variables are passed to the notebook so it can store artifacts to the minio S3 bucket.
-We will store some processed data as well as the model in onnx format.
 See also that we need to reference a Runtime Image where the python code will run.
 You will have to choose the runtime image, depending if you selected the CUDA notebook image or not.

 ## Complete and run the pipeline